His and Hers – Volume 16

 One of my favorite traditions is complementary rings.
 Whether they be wedding bands or right hand rings, there’s something so special about complementary pieces.
 I love the visual connection – this week, we have a special pair of rings.

 Both featuring a rich pop of purple, these modern amethyst rings are sharp and stylish.
 His ring (modeled by our own Steve Becker) is a 14-karat yellow gold stunner.
 A 1.00 carat baguette cut amethyst is bezel set in the center of fourteen round brilliant diamonds.
 These diamonds have a combined weight of .75 carat.
 The gold has been polished to a pristine shine.
 This is one of the only amethyst men’s rings I have ever seen.
-Moderately priced at $1,275.00, this ring is available in our store.
+Moderately priced at $1,275.00, this ring is available online and in our store.

 Not matching, but certainly complementing this handsome ring is an equally appealing ladies ring.
 It, too is made from 14-karat yellow gold.
 Made in a classic bypass style, the two ends of the ring wrap around and almost pass each other.
 Perfectly positioned in the end cap of each side are a matched pair of square-cut amethyst gemstones.
 These vivid violet stones have a combined weight of approximately .50 carat.
 The style is simple, with no additional stones or decor.
-This modern beauty is available for just $675.00.
+This modern beauty is available on our website for just $675.00.

 With so many similarities, these two rings are ideal for a husband and wife, a mother and her son, a father and his daughter, a brother and sister… any two people who share a deep connection.
 If you are longing for an outward symbol of the bond between you and that special someone – these two rings are perfect.
 Stop by or give us a call to claim one or both of them today.